IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 iotechsys/bacnet-server:1.8.3 --script /docker-lua-script/example.lua --instance 2749
 ```

-Make sure to add the ip address of the BACnet devices (in this case
+Make sure to add the IP address of the BACnet devices (in this case
-the Raspberry Pi) and the BACnet broadcast ip to the app_manifest
-configuration file as follows:
+the Raspberry Pi) and the BACnet broadcast IP are added to the app_manifest configuration file as follows:

 ```json
 ...